 The Robinson College of Business mourns the loss of J.P.
 Shim, clinical professor of computer information systems and executive director of the Korean-American Business Center, who died November 22.

 Department of Computer Information Systems

-ATLANTA–The B.B.A. offered by Georgia State University’s J. Mack Robinson College of Business jumped 20 spots, advancing to 44th overall and 27th among programs at public universities in the 2019 Best Colleges edition of U.S. News & World Report.
+Three undergraduate specialties offered by Georgia State University’s J. Mack Robinson College of Business are ranked as national top-10 programs, according to the 2021 Best Colleges edition released this week by U.S. News & World Report.

 M.S. in Information Systems student Kimberly Fleuridor works as a billing systems analyst for Comcast, and understands the flow of processes throughout an entire organization.